jainsushma/DevOps-Course-Starter/README.md

 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

 ## Running the Tests
-Tests are added for Unit, Integration, Selenium Tests To run the tests using Poetry and Pytest, stop the app running above and run the command below
+Tests are added for Unit, Integration, Selenium Tests.

+To run the tests using Poetry and Pytest, stop the app running above and run the command below
 ```bash
 $ poetry run pytest